Helping people and institutions regain orientation when work gets complex.

 The Squeeze Conditions Assessment helps you name the structural, relational, and self-imposed conditions that are distorting decisions, draining capacity, and causing work to feel harder than it should.
 This is not a diagnosis or a solution.
 It’s a way to regain orientation before deciding what to do next.

 “Behaving badly” is a satirical way of describing how people respond when modern work systems stop making sense.
-It names what happens when individuals, teams, and organizations adapt to unresolved contradictions.
+It names what happens when individuals, teams, and organizations adapt to unresolved contradictions rather than resolve them.

 Priorities shift without reconciliation.
 Decisions stall.
-Structures don’t match expectations.
-And capable people step in to compensate so work can continue to function.
+Structures no longer match expectations.
+And capable people step in to compensate so work can continue.

-At the individual level, this looks like workarounds, over-functioning, role stretching, emotional labor, and performance theatre to remain credible.
+At the individual level, this often appears as workarounds, over-functioning, role stretching, emotional labor, and performance theatre used to remain credible.

 At the team level, it shows up as misalignment, unspoken norms, competing definitions of “good work,” and quiet pressure to absorb strain rather than surface it.